Hoda834/digital-budget-optimisation-engine/README.md

 * Outputs are tied directly to allocated budgets
 * Results are aggregated by platform and KPI for clarity

-The forecasting layer is kept simple and easy to understand, avoiding complex models so results are clear.
+The forecasting layer is kept simple and easy to understand, avoiding complex models, so results are precise.

 ---

-4. Scenario Comparison
+### 4. Scenario Comparison

 All scenarios are evaluated side-by-side, allowing decision-makers to assess: